koenrane/KR-new-site/content/swimming-upstream-a-case-study-in-instrumental-rationality.md

 > I'm a second-year student - am I even able to do this?
 What if no professor is receptive to this kind of work?
 If I don't land after I leap, I might have to end my studies and/or accumulate serious debt, as I would be leaving a paid research position without any promise whatsoever of funding after the summer.
 What if I'm wrong, or being impulsive and short-sighted?

 Soon after, I receive CHAI's acceptance email, surprise and elation washing over me.
-I feel uneasy; it's very easy to be "reckless" in this kind of situation.
+I feel uneasy.
+It's easy to be "reckless" in this kind of situation.

 ## Information Gathering